MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

   <tbody>
     <tr>
         <td colspan="3">
-            <p>As you progress through your project lifecycle, utilize your repository's update, revision and resubmission processes to keep the archived data products up to date.
-Any new versions of the data you want to share through the repository will need to go through a similar process as your initial data set.</p>
+            <p>As you progress through your project lifecycle, utilize your repository's update, revision, and re-submission processes to keep the archived data products up to date.
+Any new versions of the data you want to share through the repository will need to go through an assessment similar to the assessment used with your initial data set.</p>
-            <p>Any new versions of the data you want to share through the repository should go through the same DMP review, compliance check, and upload procedure as your initial data set.</p>
+            <p>This means any new version should go through the same DMP review, compliance check, and upload procedure as your initial data set.</p>
         </td>
     </tr>
   </tbody>